rsumilang/casks-installer/README.md

 The default location cask uses for Application shortcuts is `~/Applications`.
 I change this setting in my install command to point to `/Applications`.

+I should also mention that this will install homebrew and cask for you automatically if you don't have it.

 # License

 This was created by [Richard Sumilang](http://richardsumilang.com/) and is